 The Associate of Science Degree in Professional Pilot prepares the aspiring career Pilot for transfer to a four-year collegiate aviation program or for immediate entry-level employment in the aviation industry.
 Coursework within the program teaches commercial level aerodynamics, aircraft systems, federal aviation regulations, aircraft performance, aeronautical decision making/human factors, flight physiology, and navigation.
-The curriculum also places an emphasis on educational psychology and flight instruction theory for graduate marketability.
-Students may build flight time and choose to become an airline pilot or corporate pilot.

-Important Program Note: This program is offered in partnership with Nulton Aviation Services, previously MTT Aviation.
+Important Program Note: This program is offered in partnership with Nulton Aviation Services.
 All hands-on instruction in aviation, including lecture and flight lab courses, is conducted at the Nulton Aviation Services facility located at 469 Airport Road, Johnstown, PA 15904.

-Prior to beginning aviation coursework, students are required to provide proof of at least a second-class FAA medical certificate; read, speak, write, and understand the English language; and provide a U.S. Birth Certificate or Passport to show United States Citizenship.
+Prior to beginning aviation coursework, students are required to provide proof of at least a third-class FAA medical certificate; be able to read, speak, write, and understand the English language; and provide a U.S. Birth Certificate or Passport to show United States Citizenship.
 Students who are not U.S Citizens must successfully complete TSA screening.